SKIP TO MAIN CONTENT

 Members of the North Texas RCE [Regional Centre for Expertise]

 The North Texas Regional Centre for Expertise was founded in 2018 with the partnership of the University of Texas at Dallas and the University of Texas at Arlington.
 The RCE [Regional Centre for Expertise] is a network of multidisciplinary stakeholders, including higher education institutions, businesses, nonprofits, community associations, and local, regional, state and federal government agencies.
 The RCE [Regional Centre for Expertise] works to promote sustainable development through these partnerships and through education.
-In order to center our work through the RCE [Regional Centre for Expertise] , the RCE has identified 3 main SDG [Sustainable Development Goal] s as priorities for the growing North Texas region: Good Health and Well-Being (SDG 3 [Sustainable Development Goal 3] ), Quality Education (SDG 4 [Sustainable Development Goal 4] ), and Sustainable Cities and Communities (SDG 11 [Sustainable Development Goal 11] ).
-Most recently, the RCE held its 2021 Virtual Annual Summit to educate attendees about sustainability work in the area and facilitate action and collaboration.
+In order to center our work through the RCE [Regional Centre for Expertise] , the RCE has identified 5 main SDG [Sustainable Development Goal] s as priorities for the growing North Texas region: Zero Hunger (SDG 2 [Sustainable Development Goal 2] ), Quality Education (SDG 4 [Sustainable Development Goal 4] ), Industry Innovation and Infrastructure (SDG 9 [Sustainable Development Goal 9] ), Sustainable Cities and Communities (SDG 11 [Sustainable Development Goal 11] ), and Climate Action (SDG 13 [Sustainable Development Goal 13] ).
+Most recently, the RCE held its first in-person Annual Summit in fall 2022 to educate attendees about sustainability work in the area and facilitate action and collaboration.
 In educating the greater community, UTD’s partnership in the Regional Centre for Expertise is essential in extending our reach.

 Sustainability Literacy Assessment